apocalyptech/bl3-cli-saveedit/README.md

 - This app does not have any graphical interface.
 You must be on a commandline in order to use it.
-- It does not provide any mechanisms for creating items/weapons, or even editing items/weapons in any useful fashion.
+- It does not provide any mechanisms for creating items/weapons, or editing items/weapons, apart from changing their levels.
 - This also does *not* support editing the `profile.sav` file.
 - While I have not experienced any data loss with the app, **take backups of your savegames before using this**, and